Tensor-structured sketching for constrained least squares: Introduction

 \subsection{Organization of the paper}

-The rest of the paper is organized as follows. \cref{sec: 2} starts with the reasoning for the sketching design and follows the main result \cref{sketch_dimension} about the sketching dimension estimation, along with direct applications for two common classes of optimization problems.
-In \cref{sec: 3}, we show an important intermediate result \cref{sup_error} about the supremum embedding error of the tensorized processes and give the complete proof of \cref{sketch_dimension} which is essentially built upon \cref{sup_error}.
-The key ingredients and a simplified proof for \cref{sup_error} are then illustrated in \cref{sec: 4}. \cref{sec: numerics} contains the numerical performance of the proposed sketching construction and provides empirical support for the theory.
-We conclude and mention the future research directions in \cref{sec: conclusion}.
-The major volume of the technical proofs of this paper, including the proofs for all the supporting results shown in \cref{sec: 4}, are in the appendix.
+The rest of the paper is organized as follows. \cref{sec: 2} starts with the reasoning for the sketching design and follows the two main results \cref{JL} and \cref{sketch_dimension} respectively about the embedding property and sketching dimension estimation results.
+We conclude the section with direct applications for two common classes of optimization problems.
+In \cref{sec: 3}, we show an important intermediate result \cref{sup_error} about the supremum of embedding error of the tensorized sub-Gaussian processes and give the complete proof of \cref{sketch_dimension}.
+The proofs for \cref{JL} and \cref{sup_error} are then illustrated in \cref{sec: 4}.
+These proofs are built upon a crucial concentration result presented in Section 4.1. \cref{sec: numerics} contains the numerical performance of the proposed sketching construction and provides empirical support for the theory.
+We conclude and discuss future research directions in \cref{sec: conclusion}.